 * Please see Wellness Education Requirement for more information.

-‡ The minimum requirement for cooperative education includes a total of 20 weeks and can be broken down by the following options: (a) two summer terms, (b) one academic semester and one summer term, or (c) one academic semester and one intersession.
+‡ The minimum requirement for cooperative education includes a total of 20 weeks and can be broken down by the following options: two summer terms, or one academic semester and one summer term.

 § Program/Professional electives require adviser approval.

-** Students will satisfy this requirement by taking either a 3 or 4 ch lab science course.
-It a science course consists of separate lecture and laboratory sections, students must take both the lecture and the lab portions to satisfy the requirement.
+** Students will satisfy this requirement by taking either a 3 or 4 credit lab science course.
+If a science course consists of separate lecture and laboratory sections, students must take both the lecture and the lab portions to satisfy the requirement.
 The lecture section alone will not fulfill the requirement.
+Please see an adviser for a complete list of eligible courses.

 Quarter Curriculum - For Reference Only